 Enter through the double security gates into the domain of tigers, wolves, bears and lions!
 Please make sure to shut all windows and keep them closed in this part of the safari drive.

-Woburn Safari Park is home to one of the largest herds of giraffe in Europe.
+Woburn Safari Park is home to a large herd of Rothschild's giraffe.

-Drive through their nine acres of open parkland and in the warmer months watch the rare Rothschild's Giraffe herd grazing and browsing for their favourite leaves.
+Drive through their nine acres of open parkland and in the warmer months watch the rare Baringo giraffe herd grazing and browsing for their favourite leaves.